Mike Dunn, president, worldwide, 20th Century Fox Home Entertainment

 Dunn’s team works with 60,000-plus retailers and other industry partners to manage the hundreds of products released each year by the home entertainment unit.
 Before his current position, Dunn was EVP of sales and marketing for the studio, and before that SVP of Europe for 20th Century Fox Home Entertainment International.

 Mary Daily, president and chief marketing officer, worldwide marketing, 20th Century Fox Home Entertainment

-Jamie McCabe, EVP, worldwide VOD and digital download, 20th Century Fox
+Jamie McCabe, EVP, worldwide VOD and DigitalHD, 20th Century Fox

-Aubrey Freeborn, SVP, worldwide marketing, VOD and digital download, 20th Century Fox
+Aubrey Freeborn, SVP, digital customer marketing, 20th Century Fox

-Freeborn is responsible for strategic marketing of Fox’s films and TV content across new and established digital download platforms worldwide.
-She’s responsible for the studio’s content growth in the cable VOD business, and across digital platforms domestic and overseas, including iTunes, Sony Computer Entertainment America, Walmart’s Vudu, Best Buy’s CinemaNow, Xbox Live, Amazon VOD and more.
+Freeborn has a hand in promoting all of Fox’s films and episodic TV programming that hit new and established digital venues.
+She’s currently focused on growing both the studio’s cable VOD and digital download businesses, in major and emerging markets.
+She works with Walmart’s Vudu, iTunes, Sony Computer Entertainment America, Best Buy’s CinemaNow, Xbox Live, Amazon VOD and others.

-Freeborn works as co-chair of the Cable & Telecommunications Association for Marketing’s transactional movies on demand campaign and serves key marketing roles with the DEG: The Digital Entertainment Group and DECE, the cross-industry consortium behind UltraViolet.
+Freeborn is co-chair of the Cable & Telecommunications Association for Marketing’s (CTAM) transactional movies-on-demand campaign and also works with DEG: The Digital Entertainment Group and the Digital Entertainment Content Ecosystem.

 Tedd E. Cittadine, VP, digital distribution and licensing, 20th Century Fox